Are the cities of South Africa water scarce?

 The supply of water

 Classically usable water is supplied by rivers, dams and aquifers.
-Whilst obviously it is known that they are all totally dependent on rainfall, how much thought have we given to harvesting and storing that which is falling on our rooves?
+Whilst obviously it is known that they are all totally dependent on the rain, how much thought have we given to harvesting and storing that which is falling on our rooves?

 Reducing water leaks and contamination is central.